dhansel/IECDevice/README.md

 pins (ATN=3, Clock=4, Data=5) to which the IEC bus signals are connected.

 ```
-int8_t IECBasicSerial::canRead() {
+int8_t IECBasicSerial::canRead(byte devnum) {
   byte n = Serial.available();
   return n>1 ?
 2 : n;
 }
 ```
-The canRead() function is called whenever data is requested from the device.
+The canRead(devnum) function is called whenever data is requested from the device.
 For this device we return 0 if we have nothing to send.
 This will cause a timeout error condition on the bus (there is no provision in the IEC bus protocol for the computer to ask a device whether it has data to send at all).
 On the computer side this will set bit 1 of the status word (i.e.